 Patient and Family Rights and Responsibilities

 Boston Children's Hospital (“Hospital”) is committed to respecting and protecting the rights of its patients and families.
-We strive to provide care that is sensitive to culture, race, religion, sex, gender identity, sexual orientation, marital status, disability, source of payment and national origin.
+We strive to provide care that is sensitive to culture, race, religion, gender, sex, gender identity, sexual orientation, marital status, disability, source of payment and national origin.
 This bill of rights provides information about our commitment to you and your family.

 In this hospital, you and your family have the right to:

 - Receive medical care without regard to race, creed, color, national origin, religion, sex, gender identity, sexual orientation, marital status, age (within guidelines), or disability.

 - Receive prompt life-saving treatment in an emergency without discrimination on account of economic status or source of payment and without delay for purposes of discussing source of payment.